nekokoe/Plasmer/README.md

 -g --genome     The input fasta.

--p --prefix     The prefix for the simulate reads.
+-p --prefix     The prefix for intermediate files and results.

--d --db         The path of databases.
+-d --db         The path of pre-built Plasmer databases.

 -t --threads    Number of threads.

 -o --outpath    The outpath.
 ```

+## Install Plasmer with Anaconda

+Under construction.
+Please come back soon.

 ## Run Plasmer with Docker

 With docker, you don't have to install any of the dependencies.
 See more about [Docker](https://www.docker.com/resources/what-container/)

+Assuming the input FASTA file was deposited in {inputfilepath}/input.fasta
+Run the following command to get result in {outputfilepath}

 ```
 docker run -d  --name nekokoe \